 Speeding Up Your Website: Practical Tips for Faster Load Times

 Here's a hard truth: 1 in 4 visitors will abandon your website if it takes too long to load.
 That's 25% of your potential customers gone before they even see what you offer.
-Not because your product isn't great, not because your content isn't compelling, but simply because your website is too slow.

 Understanding Website Speed